Medical Imaging program

 Applicants must meet the following conditions for acceptance:

-• Acceptance cutoff of 51 in a combined weighting of the average Bagrut and psychometry exam score.
-You can weigh your chances of acceptance at this link:
+- Acceptance cutoff of 51 in a combined weighting of the average Bagrut and Psychometry Entrance Test score.
+You can weigh your chances of acceptance at this link: https://shoham.biu.ac.il/kabala/

-• Preference to examinees who took 4 math units in the Bagrut exam with a score of 80 or above.
+- Preference to examinees who took 4 math units in the Bagrut test with a score of 80 or above.

-• Score of 100 in the English section of the psychometry.
+- Score of 100 in the English section of the Psychometry Entrance Test.

-• Score of 120 in the Yael exam
+- Score of 120 in the YAELNET Test.

 Selection of applicants is done based on weighing all of the applicant’s data relative to all of the applicants in that particular year.
 The department does not guarantee the acceptance of all applicants, even if they meet all of the requirements outlined above.